Asteroid Redirect Mission: Proposed timeline

 Originally planned for 2017, then 2020, and then for December 2021.
 The mission was given its notice of defunding in April 2017.
 The launch vehicle would have been either a Delta IV Heavy, SLS or Falcon Heavy.
 The boulder would have arrived in lunar orbit by late 2025.

 Target asteroid

-As of 29 October 2017, 16,950 near-Earth asteroids are known, having been discovered by various search teams and catalogued as potentially hazardous objects.
+By October 2017, there were 16,950 known near-Earth asteroids, having been discovered by various search teams and catalogued as potentially hazardous objects.
 By early 2017 NASA had yet to select a target for ARM, but for planning and simulation purposes, the near-Earth asteroid was used as an example for the spacecraft to pick up a single 4 m boulder from it.
 Other candidate parent asteroids were Itokawa, Bennu, and Ryugu.

 The carbonaceous boulder that would have been captured by the mission (maximum 6 meter diameter, 20 tons) is too small to harm the Earth because it would burn up in the atmosphere.
 Redirecting the asteroid mass to a distant retrograde orbit around the Moon would ensure it could not hit Earth and also leave it in a stable orbit for future studies.